ascontract/subscript/README.md

-# subscript lang to write substrate based smart contract
+# subscript lang to write wasm based smart contract

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-subscript is a smart contract language written in AssemblyScript for substrate based chain.
+subscript is a smart contract language written in AssemblyScript for wasm based chain.
 We will provide essential substrate api and builtin tools to support contract development.

-Similar to parity ink, subscript is built on top of  AssemblyScript and follow all AssemblyScript syntax. subscript is more like a development kit with some builtin module and tools.
+subscript is built on top of  AssemblyScript and follow all AssemblyScript syntax. subscript is more like a development kit with some builtin module and tools.
 As assemblyscript is easy to interact with TypeScript and JavaScript, subscript is much more friendly for DApp developers.